Automated border control system: Philippines

-The Philippines' Bureau of Immigration operates eGates procured by the Taiwan-based MiTAC Computing Technology Corp. through a joint venture with Ascent Solutions at Clark International Airport, Francisco Bangoy International Airport in Davao, Mactan–Cebu International Airport, and Ninoy Aquino International Airport in Manila.
-The first gates were launched at the Manila airport in October 2018 solely for biometric Philippine passport holders at arrival formalities.
+The Philippines' Bureau of Immigration (BI) operates eGates procured from the Taiwan-based MiTAC Computing Technology Corp. through a joint venture with Ascent Solutions at Clark International Airport, Francisco Bangoy International Airport in Davao, Mactan–Cebu International Airport, and Ninoy Aquino International Airport (NAIA) in Manila.
+The first gates were launched at NAIA in October 2018 solely for arriving biometric Philippine passport holders.
 The bureau stated that the utilization of eGates reduces the processing time per passenger by 30 seconds maximum.
-As of 2023, 21 eGates are in use across the Philippines, most of which are situated at Ninoy Aquino International Airport.
-The bureau has yet to install eGates at the departure areas of the country's international airports.
+As of 2023, 21 eGates are in use across the Philippines, most of which are situated at NAIA.
+By 2026, this had expanded to 78 eGates at NAIA Terminals 1 and 3.

-The Bureau of Immigration suspended the operations of eGates at Philippine airports in March 2020 when the COVID-19 pandemic emerged due to concerns that the biometric fingerprint scanning feature could potentially expose passengers to the COVID-19 virus and facilitate its spread.
+The BI suspended the operations of eGates at Philippine airports in March 2020 when the COVID-19 pandemic emerged due to concerns that the biometric fingerprint scanning feature could potentially expose passengers to the COVID-19 virus and facilitate its spread.
 The bureau lifted the suspension in December 2021.

+In December 2025, the BI together with New NAIA Infra Corp.
+(NNIC) began operating new eGates at NAIA made by the Spanish firm Amadeus IT Group.
+Throughout the first half of 2026, the BI and NNIC added more eGates at NAIA's terminals, at both arrivals and—for the first time—departures. eGate eligibility for departing travellers was initially limited to Overseas Filipino Workers (OFWs), but is set to be extended to other travellers in phases throughout 2026.

 Qatar

-E-Gate is a program that allows Qatari national, expatriate citizens of Qatar and GCC nationals to apply for an e-gate card by visiting the Ministry of Interior office in Al Gharafa (Doha).
+E-Gate is a program that allows Qatari nationals, expatriate citizens of Qatar and GCC nationals to apply for an e-gate card by visiting the Ministry of Interior office in Al Gharafa (Doha).